 Harbor House Domestic Abuse Programs

-At Harbor House, we realize that domestic abuse is a complex, multifaceted problem requiring complex, multifaceted solutions.
+At Harbor House, we realize that domestic abuse is a complex, multifaceted problem.
 In addition to offering programs and services that directly assist victims and survivors of domestic abuse, we work to build our community’s capacity to respond to abuse.
-By taking a holistic approach that tackles the issue of domestic abuse from multiple disciplines and perspectives, we hope to eradicate domestic abuse from Northeast Wisconsin.
+By taking a 360 degree approach that tackles the issue of domestic abuse from multiple disciplines and perspectives, we hope to eradicate domestic abuse from our communities.

-Available to both men and women, as well as shelter residents and non-residents, the Harbor House Women’s Program helps clients plan for their safety and cope with the trauma they’ve experienced as a result of domestic abuse.
+Available to adult survivor-victims (past or present) of domestic abuse, the Harbor House Adult Program helps clients plan for their safety and cope with the trauma they’ve experienced as a result of domestic abuse.
 Advocates teach clients how to recognize the types of abuse affecting their lives and direct them to a variety of services.

 Children and Youth Program